ontaiz/cashbuddy/TESTING.md

 - Use data-testid attributes for reliable element selection
 - Take screenshots for visual regression testing
 - Keep tests independent and idempotent
+- Always use the configured test user (`E2E_USERNAME`) for consistency
+- Don't worry about manual cleanup - the global teardown handles it automatically

 ### General
 - Run tests in watch mode during development